Local-first privacy workflow

 No. The page is designed as a browser-based PII redaction tool with local processing.
 Redaction happens on the client side.

-The first version focuses on practical, high-confidence patterns such as URLs, email addresses, API keys, payment card numbers, SSNs, phone numbers, and IP addresses.
+The first version focuses on practical, high-confidence patterns such as URLs, email addresses, API keys, payment card numbers, SSNs, phone numbers, IP addresses, and labeled names or addresses.

 Can I turn specific rules off?